bratbergm/Database-Project/README.md

    RewriteRule dbproject/(.*)$ dbproject/api.php?request=$1 [QSA,NC,L]
    ```

+3. Folders 'controller' and 'db', and the files 'api.php' and 'RESTConstraints.php' must be in xampp/htdocs/dbproject

-3. Install composer from https://getcomposer.org/download/ (if not already installed)
+4. Install composer from https://getcomposer.org/download/ (if not already installed)

-4. Install libraries in the code/ directory (This is for Linux users)
+5. Install libraries in the code/ directory (This is for Linux)

    ```
    composer require --dev "codeception/codeception"